vandmo/hju/README.md

 ## clone
 Clones all child repositories.

+## switch [-c|--create]
+Switches to a branch in all managed repositories.
+Optionally creates it if missing.

 ## fix
 Normalizes hju.json and makes sure all entries are in .gitignore

 ## fast-forward
-Runs `git pull --ff-only` in all child repositories
+Runs `git pull --ff-only` in all child repositories.

+## remove
+Removes a repository based on its folder name.

 ## status
-Prints a summary of the status of all child repositories
+Prints a summary of the status of all child repositories.